JereKoskela/Beta-Xi-Sim/README.md

 # Beta-Xi-Sim
-An efficient simulator for ancestries of multiple unlinked loci driven by Beta-Xi-coalescents, as well as Kingman coalescents with algebraic or exponential population growth.
+An efficient simulator for ancestries of multiple unlinked loci driven by Beta-Xi-coalescents with exponential population growth.
 Valid for any number of loci and sample sizes &lt; 10 000.

 # User interface
 Parameters can be specified via a text file interface (see provided dev.cfg for an example).